-.
 At the same time, the competition for landed rights could be a major source of finance and military and political services for the ruler.
-By never refusing, but riot,... actually making it over to the Jadhavs, the state-succeeded in extracting money and service from the Jadhays.
+By never refusing, but not actually making it over to the Jadhavs, the state succeeded in extracting money and service from the Jadhavs.
 At the same time, Rajaram was receiving money from Jagdale.
-Typically, the 18lh century sovereigns inter-linked their borrowing programmes with granting of privileges.
-This allowed them to borrow at a much tower cost than the ordinary merchants and farmers, for the lenders, it gave them the hope of accumulating offices and upward economic and social mobility, which more than offset the interest losses.
+Typically, the 18th century sovereigns inter-linked their borrowing programmes with granting of privileges.
+This allowed them to borrow at a much lower cost than the ordinary merchants and farmers.
+For the lenders, it gave them the hope of accumulating offices and upward economic and social mobility, which more than offset the interest losses.
 Yet, there were limits to this extractability on the part of the state, because there were other competing rulers whom capitalists could approach.
 Thus, the openness of the political process and competition among sovereigns did put strong limits to the autonomy of the state.
-But it created extremely personalised, fragmented and undependable capital markets for the state.
-The institutionally closed nature of British sovereignty, for instance, meant that money had to be raised by the state in impersonal public markets.
-This led to the British capital markets being efficient in the 181 century.
-Moreover, this weakness of the Deccan capital market was self-perpetuating.
-Because markets functioned poorly, the indigenous capitalist became a political entreprenuer.
-But this very act led the capital market to become more personalised and fragmented in contrast to the unified and impersonal capital markets like those in England.
+Also, conquest seems to have implied the ability to ensure the support of the landed elite rather than military victory per se.
+Because landed elite were primarily concerned with the value of the land rights, large-scale destruction of rural property and assets was in nobody's interest.
+There certainly was some destruction as armies crisscrossed and engaged in skirmishes, but the destruction seems to have been short lived.
+Otherwise, Girjoji would not have made such desperate attempts and paid such huge amounts for the Deshmukhi.
+In fact, he settled Karad adequately well to be able to partition it among his heirs.
+Over more than a century, the land rights in Karad remained sufficiently valuable to engender stiff competition from various quarters.
+There was nothing inherently self destructive about this process.